Teeth Scaling in Hong Kong: Your Options and Costs

 What is teeth scaling?

 Teeth scaling is a common dental routine to address excessive plaque buildup and chronic periodontal diseases (also known as gum disease).
-Different from the general cleaning practice, teeth scaling goes beyond the surface of the tooth, to below the gumline for removal of dental plaques.
+Different from the general cleaning practice, teeth scaling goes beyond the surface of the tooth, to below the gumline to remove dental plaques.

 What is plaque buildup?